SF-WDI-LABS/node-oo-racing-game/README.md

 </details>

 > Pro-Tip: Developers often say: *Controllers should be "fat" and Models should be "skinny"*.
-That means your models should be doing the heavy lifting!
+That means your controllers should be doing the heavy lifting!

 ## The OO Racing Game